vasil9v/lexus-jsonl/README.md

 ```
 We'll use this as an example data stream to show expected results with some simple Lexus queries.
 For more details on the Lexus syntax see [this document](https://github.com/appcelerator/lexus/blob/master/docs/getting-started.md).
-In each example, the stdout of the eventstream/eventstream.js script is redirected to `stdout` to show that this tool can be used as part of a command line pipeline.
+The stdout of the lexus-jsonl.js script is redirected to `stdout` to show that this tool can be used as part of a command line pipeline.
+In each example below, this stdout is redirected to `/dev/null`.
-The output results are sent to `stderr`.
+The output results of the Lexus query are sent to `stderr`.
 Note that the Lexus query itself is passed as the first argument to the script.

 ### Count